 Ordering Materials and Equipment

 If you are interested in receiving a book that is not listed in any of the catalogs, contact the LBPH.
-We will check the complete computer catalog to see if it has been produced.
+We will check the NLS catalog to see if it has been produced.
 Also, we have access to a listing of the new titles that are being produced.
-Online catalogs may be useful in finding the material.
-The LBPH may order through interlibrary loan titles listed with affiliated libraries of the NLS.
+The LBPH may order titles through interlibrary loan that are listed with affiliated libraries of the NLS.
 If you are checking the status of a relatively new book, be sure to have the complete title.

 Receiving and Returning Materials